 "Momijidani" literally means maple valley, which is why Momijidani Park overtakes Miyajima Island's other main attractions every fall.
 When the season changes, on top of the island's super-popular Itsukushima Jinja Shrine (of floating torii gate

-fame) and beloved herds of deer, autumn visitors can wander the Momijidani paths lined with hundreds of trees, leaves all changing color in unison.
+fame) and beloved herds of deer, autumn visitors can wander the Momijidani paths lined with hundreds of trees, leaves all changing color

 - Image Source: Miyajima Official Tourism Website